giventoflyfish/awsmysqls3backup/README.md

 "/path/to/backuproot/websitename3"
 )
 ```
-Change the S3bucketname/website for each of your website.
+Change the S3bucketname/website for each of your websites.
 The Bucket and folders need to be created prior
 ```BASH
 S3BUCKET=(
 "s3bucketname/websitename1"